MalteGueth/EEG_fMRI_tmaze/adaptive_gradient_correction/readme.md

 ### Evaluation

 In order to evaluate the userfulness of the implemented approaches, the data should be further preprocessed.
-Afterwards, signal_quality.m can compute two measures for comparing uncorrected and corrected signal Of course, this could also be used to compare two different correction methods.
+Afterwards, _signal_quality.m_ can compute two measures for comparing uncorrected and corrected signal.
+Of course, this could also be used to compare two different correction methods by calculating two correlations with uncorredted EEG signal - one for each method.

 ```
 [SNR, powerRatio] = signal_quality(ERP_GAcorr,ERPuncorr,channel,PowerEEG,PowerEEGfMRI)